-- LEA 1811 LEADERSHIP AND ORGANIZATION SKILLS I A study of leadership styles and skills, roles and functions of officers of student organizations.
+- LEA 1811 LEADERSHIP AND ORGANIZATION SKILLS I This course is a study of leadership styles and skills, roles and functions of officers of student organizations.
 Includes parliamentary procedure, chain of command, communication, conducting effective meetings, role of constitution/by-laws, principle of ethics, etiquette, and working with volunteers.
-One semester hour credit. - LEA 1821 LEADERSHIP AND ORGANIZATION SKILLS II Continued study of LEA 1811, ice breakers; non-verbal communication; role of functions in groups; power; time management; stress management; role of constitution; Personal Style type indicator; planning and goal setting; leadership mentoring.
-One semester hour credit. - LEA 2811 LEADERSHIP AND ORGANIZATIONAL SKILLS III Continued study of LEA 1811, LEA 1821; participates fully in class; experiential roles chairing committees and events; lead decision making techniques; consensus; brain storming; observe and give feedback to group on role functions in group; lead planning and goal setting groups; and presentation of leadership topics.
-One semester hour credit. - LEA 2821 LEADERSHIP AND ORGANIZATIONAL SKILLS IV A continuation of activities and events of LEA 1811, LEA 1821, and LEA 2811; emphasizing servant leadership.
+One semester hour credit. - LEA 1821 LEADERSHIP AND ORGANIZATION SKILLS II This course is a continued study of LEA 1811, ice breakers; non-verbal communication; role of functions in groups; power; time management; stress management; role of constitution; Personal Style type indicator; planning and goal setting; leadership mentoring.
+One semester hour credit. - LEA 2811 LEADERSHIP AND ORGANIZATIONAL SKILLS III This course is a continued study of LEA 1811, LEA 1821; participates fully in class; experiential roles chairing committees and events; lead decision making techniques; consensus; brain storming; observe and give feedback to group on role functions in group; lead planning and goal setting groups; and presentation of leadership topics.
+One semester hour credit. - LEA 2821 LEADERSHIP AND ORGANIZATIONAL SKILLS IV This course is the continuation of activities and events of LEA 1811, LEA 1821, and LEA 2811; emphasizing servant leadership.
 One semester hour credit.